Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Background

-In this study, we aimed to leverage the natural language understanding and generation capabilities of Large Language Models as the core gameplay mechanism in our game development.
+In this study, we explored the use of Large Language Models (LLMs) for natural language understanding and generation as the core gameplay mechanism in our game.
+Compared to traditional serious games with complex mechanics that require significant learning effort, our approach allows players to interact with NPCs only simply using natural language, reducing the learning curve and enabling even non-gamers to quickly get started.
 Additionally, we replaced traditional game programming with prompt engineering, using generative AI to produce the art and music assets within the game.
 Our goal is to explore a low-code, rapid development approach for creating AI-driven games on sustainability themes, providing a workflow for educators, non-profits, and other non-programmers to create serious games with purposeful objectives.